 Sometimes, life itself can toss us into moments of funk.
 (No surprise there) An unreasonable desire to screw our faces and shake our heads.
 This has happened much more often as of late, it’s not hard to understand the flow of why this happens.
 We all know when we are witnessing a luxury.
 A remarkable experience is embedded in us and becomes the blueprint of how we value the experience.
 It’s important to remember the vastness of how many diamonds, emeralds, gold, silver, and jewels exist underneath the core.
 There are many properties that exist and none of them are mutually exclusive.
-How we consider worth is often one of heated discourse.
-The burning need to compare experiences tend to invalidate the individual pieces that embody the whole.
-(See; Beyoncé vs XYZ)
+How we consider worth, is often one of heated discourse.
+The burning need to compare experiences tend to invalidate the individual pieces which embody the whole moasaic.

 Nothing is merely created out of the blue.
-There is an important process and combinative forces that join together.
-Of course, we don’t think about this.
-The focus is often on the finished product which is what leads me to my next point about the funk.
-Funk music takes it time.
-It might hit you quickly or the bass may be buried in the mix – but it’s there if you pay more attention to the details, it becomes less ambiguous.
-We should take the time to let each instrument have the ability to solo in a song.
+There are important processes and combinative forces which form the result.
+Our focus is often on the finished product – which leads me to my next point about the funk.
+Funk music takes its time.
+It might hit you quickly or the bass may be buried in the mix – but it’s there.
+If you pay close attention to the details, it becomes less ambiguous and more open.

 “What my drummer wanna say?